j4n-co/wikimedia-styleguide-hugo-test/exampleSite/content/visual-style/colors/index.md

 ![color palette](Color-palette-2017-01-15-simplified.png)

-Making the content readable for everyone was our main goal.
-Accessibility considerations have been our top priority.
+Because content readability for everyone is our main goal, we have made accessibility considerations a top priority.
 Each color in the palette indicates its [WCAG](https://www.w3.org/WAI/intro/wcag "Web Content Accessibility Guidelines 2.0") conformance level (“AA” or “AAA”).
-It's based on colors' contrast against white or black.
+This level is based on a color's contrast against white or black.

-### Base colors
+## Base colors

 Base colors define the content surface and the main color for content.
-Different shades of paper and ink are useful to emphasise or de-emphasise different content areas.
+Different shades of paper and ink are useful to emphasize or de-emphasize different content areas.

-Base colors go from pure white (Base100) to true black (Base0).
-Intermediate shades of grey include a tint of blue for greater harmony with our accent color.
+Base colors range from pure white (Base100) to true black (Base0).
+Intermediate shades of gray include a tint of blue for greater harmony with our accent colors.

 When applying text on a surface, you need to [check the color contrast](http://webaim.org/resources/contrastchecker/) between the text and the background:

-*   Base100…50 are safe text colors for a black surface.
+-   Base100...50 are safe text colors for a black surface.
-*   Base30…0 are safe text colors for a white surface.
+-   Base30...0 are safe text colors for a white surface.

 {{< swatch_section >}}
   {{< swatch name="Base100" hex="#ffffff" rgb="RGB 255, 255, 255" hsb="HSB 0, 0%, 100%" wcag="AAA" >}}